We welcome Graduate Nurses to join our team in providing compassionate and responsive care to people experiencing mental illness.

 The Mental Health Graduate Nurse Program is an integral part of Mercy Mental Health’s commitment to developing our future mental health workforce.

-The first year of program offers two six-month rotations in either an acute or community clinical setting
+The first year of program offers two six-month, or one 12-month rotations in either an acute or community clinical setting

 Clinical rotations offered may include: